 Yes, There’s Sentimental Value Here

-Looking back on all the photos I have taken, this camera has consistently taken my favorite shots.
-It’s been with me on all sorts of strange adventures, deep into the crazy parts of New York City, at private parties, at rooftop bars, alongside me during my journey through the art world and it helped capture scenes during the pandemic.
+Looking back through years and years of photos, this camera has consistently taken my favorite shots.
+It’s been with me on all sorts of strange adventures, it’s gone deep into the crazy parts of New York City, it’s been at private parties, it’s been at rooftop bars, it’s seen many girlfriends come and go, it was alongside me during my journey through the art world and it helped capture scenes during the pandemic.
 And now, in 2024, it’s ready for more.

 Do you have an old camera that you use to this day?
 Leave a comment below!
 Follow me on Instagram.
-All photos in this article were taken with a Nikon D5100 and 35mm f1.8DX lens in March 2024.
+All photos in this article were taken with a Nikon D5100 and 35mm f1.8DX lens or a Sigma 30mm f1.4 EX DC HSM lens in 2024.